Neural Thermodynamics: Entropic Forces in Deep and Universal Representation Learning: Related Work

 \paragraph{Parameter Symmetry in Neural Networks.} Parameter symmetries are shown to play a fundamental role in shaping neural network training dynamics and their emergent properties \citep{li2016symmetry, zhao2022symmetry, ziyin2024parameter, ziyin2024symmetry, ziyin2024remove,ziyin2025parameter}.
 A series of works showed that continuous symmetries in the loss function give rise to conservation laws, which imply that the learning result of SGD training is strongly initialization-dependent \cite{hidenori2021noether, zhao2022symmetry, marcotte2023abide}.
 More recent works showed how any stochasticity or discretization effect could break the symmetries in a systematic way such that the learned solution is no longer dependent on the initialization, a hint of universality \citep{chen2023stochastic,ziyin2024parameter,ziyin2024symmetry,ziyin2025parameter}.
-Particularly, Ref.~\citep{ziyin2024parameter} developed the formalism of exponential symmetries and proved that any loss function with an exponential symmetry leads to a learning dynamics that converges to unique fixed points.
-Our result takes a different perspective and studies the symmetry from a loss landscape perspective and identify these symmetry-breaking tendencies as entropic forces.
-This unified perspective enables us to understand the universal learning phenomena.
+Particularly, Ref.~\citep{ziyin2024parameter} developed the formalism of exponential symmetries and proved that any loss function with an exponential symmetry leads to a symmetry-breaking dynamics that converges to unique fixed points.
+This point can be seen as the dynamical equivalence of our Theorem~\ref{theo: symmetry breaking}, which states that there is essentially no continuous symmetry in the entropic loss.
+In comparison, our framework takes a different perspective: we study the symmetry from a loss landscape perspective and identify these symmetry-breaking tendencies as entropic forces.
+This unified perspective enables us to understand the universal learning phenomena with a greatly simplified analysis.